lazarevzubov/Ultimate-Swift-Code-Style-Guidelines/README.md

 **Void**

 `()`, `Void` and `(Void)` are syntactically interchangeable.
-However, the first one means an empty tuple that can be used, for example, as empty list of argumants of a closure.
+However, the first one means an empty tuple that can be used, for example, as empty list of arguments of a closure.
 The second one is used as an empty return from a closure.
 The latter is just a pointless usage of a possibility to put any statement between parentheses and is not used.

 **Do**: `let completionHandler: () -> Void`